MarkBernstein.org

 That reply, titled “Dependent Developers,” begins:

-"Reading what we do is art.
+Now, of course this is going to catch my eye, with its insistence that what we do is art.
 Dave was coding when I was a graduate student and he’s coding now, long after the people who didn’t think this was art have left for management or hedge funds.
 But there’s another note that runs through the entire developer discussion that Dave makes really clear:

 …it turned to shit.